knopkem/rougelike/README.md

 # Deepdelve

+Note: This is an experience with local LLM (qwen3.8-27B) on minimal hardware: GPU with 16GB VRAM only.

+Baseline: IQ3-XXS model, q8_0 KV, 96K context

+## Overview

 A terminal roguelike written in Rust.
 Descend 25 floors of a procedurally generated dungeon, fight monsters, collect loot, and raise the **Amulet of the Abyss** to win.